Holy Land USA: Murder of Chloe Ottman

-On the evening of July 15, 2010, 16-year-old Chloe Ottman was raped and murdered by 19-year-old Francisco Cruz at the park, at the site of the large, lit cross.
-Cruz was charged with capital felony, murder, sexual assault and strangulation.
-Ottman's family agreed to a plea offer and Cruz plead guilty on April 20, 2011.
-He was sentenced to 55 years in prison on June 17, 2011.
-Cruz is currently incarcerated at the Cheshire Correctional Institution in Cheshire, New Haven County, Connecticut.
+In July 2010, 19-year-old Francisco Cruz Jr. raped and murdered 16-year-old Chloe Ottman at the foot of the cross.
+Cruz proceeded to choke Ottoman as he raped her.
+Out of fear of her screaming and alerting nearby citizens, he then fatally stabbed her multiple times in the neck.
+Her body was dragged into the woods where police discovered it following Cruz's confession.
+The rape and murder received widespread media coverage and generated renewed interest in the park and its future use.
+Reports indicated that trespassing had reduced in the years before the murder.

 Revival

-On June 20, 2013, Mayor Neil O'Leary and car dealer Fred "Fritz" Blasius purchased Holy Land from the Filippini Sisters for $350,000, announcing a plan to clean up and revitalise the site as part of a community effort.
+On June 20, 2013, Mayor Neil O'Leary and car dealer Fred "Fritz" Blasius purchased Holy Land from the Filippini Sisters for $350,000, announcing a plan to clean up and revitalize the site as part of a community effort.
 The plan included the installation of a new and larger lighted cross on the property.
-On December 22, 2013, the new cross was illuminated.
-Since the revival of the cross, the once-overgrown land has been cleared of trees and underbrush.
-Smaller projects have been put in place to refurbish small areas of the property.